t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 If you try to filter the search results by a field that is not intended for filtering, for example, the `name` field, you will get an error message.

-1. Change the variable `filter` value to the following:
+1. Change the variable `filter` value under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_filtering.py" regex="TRY DIFFERENT FILTER EXPRESSIONS HERE">comment</walkthrough-editor-select-regex> to the following:

     ```
     filter = '(name: ANY("some_random"))'